You have 0 free articles left this month.

 By Miranda Brownlee 12 minute read

-The bill to provide superannuation on paid parental leave, the Adding Superannuation for a More Secure Retirement Bill 2024, was passed by the Senate yesterday and will commence from next July.
+The bill to provide superannuation on paid parental leave, the Adding Superannuation for a More Secure Retirement Bill 2024, was passed by the Senate yesterday and will commence next July.

 The NSW and ACT branch of the Independent Education Union of Australia said the legislation was "another step towards addressing the gender imbalance in retirement incomes", with women on average retiring with 25 per cent less superannuation than men.